 The 6th studio album of the decade!
 After a tendency towards a mix of traditional and original songs for the last few albums, this one is rooted 100% in the traditional.
 Maddy described it as- 'Lyrical and later ballads" similar to their very first album.
 At rehearsals the band decided to focus on traditional songs and not the original compositions they had brought forward for consideration.
 Peter said the songs just didn't 'hang together' as a Steeleye album.
 He suggested they get rooted again in the tradition so Maddy and Peter went off back to the old books and together they arranged most of the songs.
 Rick was not well so didn't get so involved.
 Ken had expressed some dissatisfaction at this focus away from original songs.

-Rick Kemp back to Tour.
+Rick Kemp back on tour.
 However, during the tour Rick was feeling unwell so it was arranged that Pete Zorn would join the tour from 22nd November.
 As it happened Rick was ok so Pete joining made Steeleye a 6 piece for the first time since 1982.
 Maddy was raising money for Tim Hart during the tour as he was in England receiving treatment for Cancer.
+Rose Kemp, Maddy and Rick's daughter also guested and sang with Maddy on 'All Things Are Quite Silent' (not sure if that was every night).

 Old songs back in the set for the 1st time since the 70's I believe - All things are Quite Silent; Sheep Crook & Black Dog (1974 on Electric Folk) and Little Sir Hugh.
 Although With set-lists scarce from the 80's I can never be quite sure, but I can see no mention of 'All things are Quite Silent ever being played live..!
 While Rick also brings back Bachelors Hall for the 1st time since he left in 1986.
 Unfortunately, although the decade was well served with Live CD's, the tours from 2009 have not been heard so we don't get the chance to hear these new versions.
 The Chichester gig was filmed as 'Hard Times' has been shown by Park Records but sadly not the rest of the concert.